-We have developed a library that checks for updates of an application using a configuration file and it's called - Prince of Versions.
+We have developed a library that checks for application updates using a configuration file—it's called the Prince of Versions.

-Using this library is a requirement on every project, old or new.
-If you ever stumble upon a project that doesn't have Prince of Versions set up you should contact your Team Lead or Project Manager and let them know of the issue.
-They should be able to provide you with a few hours to set up Prince of Versions.
+Using this library is required on every project, old or new.
+If you ever stumble upon a project that doesn't have the Prince of Versions set up, you should contact your team lead or project manager and let them know.
+They should be able to provide you with a few hours to set up the Prince of Versions.

 Test what you develop

-If you implement a feature, it's required of you to test it out before you send it to the QA team or clients.
-Once the build is deployed it's expected that the app doesn't crash on startup or has similar issues which would indicate the laziness of the developer.
+If you implement a feature, you are required to test it before you send it to the QA team or clients.
+Once the build has been deployed, it's expected that the app doesn't crash on startup or have similar issues which would suggest that the developer was lazy.

-We're not expecting deploys of bug-less builds, but using common sense and testing out what you implemented should be in your every day routine.
+We don't expect deploys of bugless builds, but using common sense and testing what you've implemented should be a part of your everyday routine.

-If ever in doubt about the architecture you're about to implement it's always a good idea to ask someone else's opinion on the matter.
+If ever in doubt about the architecture you're about to implement, it's always a good idea to ask for someone else's opinion on the matter.
 Having more than one opinion broadens your views and should teach you a couple of things: